flowdev/present-go-boxes-lego/PITCHME.md

 ![Simple operation](assets/simpleOp.png)

 - The interface is simple |
+- It has got a standardized form |
 - The implementation is hidden |
-- Inputs are on the left |
-- Outputs are on the right |
+- It can be used almost anywhere

 ---
 ## They combine to flows